szabgab/Perl-Maven/docs/PRODUCTS.md

 1) One-time payment
-   paied -> enable
+   paid -> enable
    Refund payment -> disable

 2) Subscription:
-     payment arrives on date covering a period => enable and set expiration date on the product cancelled => does not need to do anything, the exparation date will take care of it refund => disable
+     payment arrives on date covering a period => enable and set expiration date on the product canceled => does not need to do anything, the expiration date will take care of it refund => disable
      'Payment Skipped' ??
 3) Subscription with some free period
-     When the user signs up to the service, we enable and set an expiration date cancelled => we can either cancel the subscription or we can let it expire The rest is the same as in 2)
+     When the user signs up to the service, we enable and set an expiration date canceled => we can either cancel the subscription or we can let it expire The rest is the same as in 2)
 4) Giving free subscription to someone
     Set an expiration date